CA Sandeep Kanoi

 5-Yr bank fixed deposits (FDs): Tax-saving fixed deposits (FDs) of scheduled banks with tenure of 5 years are also entitled for section 80C deduction.

 5-Yr post office time deposit (POTD) scheme: POTDs are similar to bank fixed deposits.
-Although available for varying time duration like one year, two year, three year and five year, only 5-Yr post-office time deposit (POTD) qualifies for tax saving under section 80C.
+Deposits in 5 year time deposit qualify for deduction under section 80-C of Income Tax Act on the deposits made in new accounts opened on or after 8th December 2007.
 The Interest is entirely taxable.

-NABARD rural bonds: There are two types of Bonds issued by NABARD (National Bank for Agriculture and Rural Development): NABARD Rural Bonds and Bhavishya Nirman Bonds (BNB).
+NABARD rural bonds: The Finance Act, 2007 inserted clause (xxii) in sub-section (2) of section 80C of the Income-tax Act to provide that deposits made in bonds issued by the National Bank for Agriculture and Rural Development, as the Central Government may, by notification in the Official Gazette, specify in this behalf, shall be eligible for deduction under the said section.
+There are two types of Bonds issued by NABARD (National Bank for Agriculture and Rural Development): NABARD Rural Bonds and Bhavishya Nirman Bonds (BNB).
 Out of these two, only NABARD Rural Bonds qualify under section 80C.

 Unit linked Insurance Plan: ULIP stands for Unit linked Saving Schemes.
 ULIPs cover Life insurance with benefits of equity investments.
 They have attracted the attention of investors and tax-savers not only because they help us save tax but they also perform well to give decent returns in the long-term.